dfelinto/blender-manual/manual/addons/3d_view/blenderkit.rst

    :Panel:     :menuselection:`Sidebar --> BlenderKit --> Find and Upload --> Search --> Models`

 .. _bpy.data.scenes.blenderkit_models.own_only:

 My Assets
-   Search only for your 3d models.
+   Search only for your 3D models.

 .. _bpy.data.scenes.blenderkit_models.free_only:

-Free only
+Free Only
    Show only free models.
 This option is available only for models, since all Materials and all Brushes are free.

 Search filters subpanel: